This post may contain affiliate links.

-Available at My Theresa, this pair of color-blocked tiny sunglasses by Gentle Monster is just the best mix between hippie and urban aesthetics, and is basically meant to be for any beach party (especially if it includes an equally warm bonfire).
+Available at My Theresa, this pair of color-blocked small sunglasses by Gentle Monster is just the best mix between hippie and urban aesthetics.
+It is basically meant to be for any beach party (especially if it includes an equally warm bonfire).

 11. Cat-Eye and Tiny Shades

-If you fancy tinted sunglasses but lean towards the extravagant side, head over to Moda Operandi to get this pair of vintage-inspired, sleek sunglasses by Acne Studios!
-While their ’80s punk rock structure will accentuate your gorgeous facial features, their gunmetal color will match every outfit you wear.
+If you fancy tinted sunglasses that lean towards the extravagant side, head over to Shopbop to get this pair of vintage-inspired, sleek sunglasses by Acne Studios!
+While their ’80s punk rock structure will accentuate your gorgeous facial features, their deep green color will match every outfit you wear.
 Wear these shades on the bridge of your nose like Kendall Jenner or Bella Hadid!

 12. Vintage Petite Sunglasses

-For an extra dose of coolness, mixed with a hint of nerdy attitude, have fun with this pair of small cat-eye sunglasses from George Keburia available at Net-a-Porter.
+For an extra dose of coolness, mixed with a hint of nerdy attitude, have fun with this pair of small cat-eye sunglasses from Poppy Lissiman available at Net-a-Porter.
 The black acetate frame and stronger structure give room for anyone to play with different styles, from the casual to the more elegant!

 13. Retro-Femme Skinny Sunglasses

-Tiny sunglasses are not always synonymous with round or square frames, especially when it comes to Sixties-inspired shades.
-One of this spring’s biggest trends includes tiny ultra-skinny sunglasses that are rectangular, like this Miu Miu pair from Forward.
+’90s sunglasses are not always synonymous with round or square frames, especially when it comes to Sixties-inspired shades.
+One of this spring’s biggest trends includes tiny ultra-skinny sunglasses that are geometric, like this Chloe pair from My Theresa.
 Their thin metal frame and chic aesthetics will easily go hand in hand with most of the seasonal hottest hits (also, if you own a cute vinyl skirt, it is time to use it!).